thephez/backup-readme/platform/markdown/reference-glossary.md

 ## Testnet

 A global testing environment in which developers can obtain and spend Dash that has no real-world value on a network that is very similar to the Dash [mainnet](#mainnet).
+See the <a href="https://dashcore.readme.io/docs/core-examples-testing-applications" target="_blank">Testing Applications page</a> for a more detailed description of network types.

 See: [Intro to Testnet](doc:intro-to-testnet) for more information